Local Arts Agency Research Group

 Workshop on Organizations, Work, and Labor

-The Workshop on Organizations, Work, and Labor (OWL) is a space for faculty and students to discuss their work-in-progress on organizations, work, and labor.
+The Workshop on Organizations, Work, and Labor (OWL), led by Dan Cornfield, is a space for faculty and students to discuss their work-in-progress on organizations, work, and labor.